amorawskanew/A-cup-of-tea-Project-2/README.md

-# A-cup-of-tea-Project-2
 A CUP OF TEA-PROJECT2

 My intention was to create an e-commerce website for small/medium businesses.
-I choose to design a website for online shop that sells various types of tea ( green tea, black tea, herbal tea and special collection).
-I tried to keep it simple mainly focusing on technical aspect of the website.
-I was wanted to include as many Js elements as I could to make it interactive and enhance user's experience, but the process turned out to be quite challenging.
+I chose to design a website for online shop that sells various types of tea ( green tea, black tea, herbal tea and special collection).
+I tried to keep it simple, mainly focusing on technical aspect of the website.
+I wanted to include as many Js elements as I could to make it interactive and enhance user's experience, but the process turned out to be quite challenging.

 Things that didn't go the way I had planned are as follows:

-1. Shopping cart- I was very excited to finally be able to put in practice js I learned from the last two modules.
-I spent considerable amount of time reading and watching online tutorials on how to design an ecommerce website with shopping cart, but when  I started to write a code myself for some reason it kept on failing.
+1. Shopping cart- I was very excited to be finally able to put in practice my js skills.
+I spent considerable amount of time reading and watching online tutorials on how to design an ecommerce website with shopping cart, but when  I started to write a code myself it took q life of its own.
 Whenever I wanted to console.log a part of my code to see if it works, I would always get an error notification.
 I put all my shopping cart Js code in( app- js) file and disabled it, because it was effecting other parts of my website.
 I intend to finish my shopping cart later when I have more coding experience.
 2. Emai box-I set up my email according to the code institute video tutorials and it all worked beautifully in my AWS text editor.
-However, AWS doesn't support all the features ( like for example css grid...  etc.) I wanted to use in my project and I decided to move it to Visual studio, which I am very happy with.
+However, since AWS doesn't support all the features ( like for example css grid...  etc.) I decided to move it to Visual studio, which I am very happy with.
 But, then I noticed that my emai page doesn't work anymore.
 I asked both my mentor and tutors to have a look at it.
 They run the code on their machines and said everything was ok. ..Maybe it was, but I sill don't know why it doesn't work on my computer.

 What I am happy about is that my text animation worked the way I wanted.
-Initially, I was planning a text animation that  simulates handwriting (I think it would fit better in the mood of my tea website), but this required SGV files, which I am not familiar with.
+Initially, I was planning a text animation that  simulates handwriting (I think it would fit better in the mood of my tea website), but this required SVG files, which I am not that familiar with.
 I also spent a significant amount of time on online doing research for my website and managed to find nice quality tea pictures, which I used for my project.
 I experimented with different font sizes/styles, adding some shadow to make it pop out of the screen and add a bit of 3d feel.
-Styling is a very enjoyable part of the work because you can see immediate results and ask for feedback.
+Styling was a very enjoyable part of the work because I could see immediate results and ask for feedback.
 I have created 3 different text styles and ask my friends to choose the  one they liked best.
 About 70% voted for my orange fonts, so I decided to include them in my project.

 technologies/languages I used in my project:
-I switched from AWS cloud9c to Visual studio, because AWS didn't support all the tools I wanted to use and also I am running out of credit ( only 24$ left and need to save them for my future assignments)
+I switched from AWS cloud9c to Visual studio, because AWS didn't support all the tools I wanted to use and also I am running out of credits ( only 24$ left
+)
 *HTML-to provide structure for my website
 *CSS- to style my website
 css/bootstrap.min.css